Goanet: Launch

 Goanet was started on 25 August 1994 with approximately 20 members.
 The mailing list was run from Carneiro's university e-mail account.
 According to Carneiro: "Netters were asked to put a * in their subject line to indicate a message to be posted on the list as opposed to private e-mail.
 The list grew slowly but steadily.
 Pretty soon we had 100 members and by that time I could not cope forwarding all the e-mail.
 So, I requested that a mailing list program be set up for Goanet on my university's server.
 I was successful and Goanet found its home for next 4 years."

 On the Goacom server

-Goanet had real-time archives on the web and the membership continued to grow steadily.
+Goanet had real-time archives on the web, and its membership continued to grow steadily.
 In 1998, Goanet moved to the Goacom server.
 This allowed Goanet to expand even further.
 Carneiro has argued that Goanet (also called Goa-Net and GoaNet earlier) has been "more than a mailing list from the start -- it's been a virtual community."